Vulturu, The Carpatian Mountains in Transylvania, Romania, Europe

 Finally the headmaster comes out of his office to greet her.

 ‘… your reputation has preceded you, Mrs. Grey.
-Welcome to Midnight Hollow!
+Welcome to Vulturu!
 I hope you and your granddaughter will find our facilities to your convenience.’

 ‘Mr. Synapse…’ Hmm… Strange people in this town.
 Why doesn’t he take off his gloves?
 So pale… but we haven’t seen the sun since we got here, so why not?

 ‘Let me introduce you to Miss Holden.
 She’s our English teacher, but she also teaches Art and drama.’

 I’ve seen dolls with a healthier complexion…And what strange eyes! … ‘… and I absolutely believe History of Arts is complementary with the English language, and shouldn’t be separated.
 What is your opinion, Mrs. Grey?’

 ‘Oh… I agree, Miss Holden.
 But have all teachers more than one subject to teach?’